contactsoftx125/TextOnPhoto-Editor/README.md

 <b>Third-Party Advertisements</b>

-You have downloaded our app,this Application uses Google, a third party vendor, to serve advertisements in the Application, using the AdMob system .
-By using the Application, you consent to the delivery of these advertisements and any data collected by Google, as per the Privacy Policy of AdMob.
+You have downloaded our app,this Application uses Applovin, a third party vendor, to serve advertisements in the Application, using the Applovin system .
+By using the Application, you consent to the delivery of these advertisements and any data collected by Applovin, as per the Privacy Policy of Applovin.
-* <a href="https://support.google.com/admob/answer/6128543?hl=en">Admob Policies</a> (click to see)
+* <a href="https://www.applovin.com/privacy/">Applovin Policies</a> (click to see)

 <b>Children’s Privacy</b>